Why do horses get foamy sweat?

 A few notes to dispel a common myth about horses – a foamy horse is not indicative of a horse that is overworked.
 The foam on your sweaty horse is the result of the ingredients of your horse’s sweat – and it’s a pretty snazzy horse adaptation.
 So – let’s talk about latherin.

-This doesn't mean the horse is overworked.
-It means there is sweat and friction.
+Foam doesn’t mean the horse is overworked.
+It means there are sweat and friction going on.

-When your horse sweats, he is cooled as the sweat evaporates.
-But, his hair coat (even in summer) is a physical barrier and traps the sweat.
-So, latherin acts to slickify the sweat so that evaporative cooling is effective.
-And yes, I did just type slickify.
-It’s not a word - yet… The foam is produced when the soapy properties of latherin are rubbed.
+- The foam is produced when the soapy properties of latherin are rubbed.
 Just as your sponge will foam up as you start to wash the dishes, the same is true for your horse.
 Reins and butt cheeks and girths will foam up the sweat.
 You will tend to notice it more where there is friction involved.

 Does your horse get foamy when he sweats?

 If you need to pick up a fancy-dancy cactus cloth for regular grooming and bathing, here’s the place.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!

 Genuine Cactus Cloth – Natural – 18 X 16-1/2 Standard This is much better for stain removal and spreading natural oils around.

 I love Easy Out for touch-up stain removal and “shampooing” without bathing.